PensionBee/ddd-workshop/README.md

 - Customers with an 'Eco' status pay £1 extra per delivery, after discounts, to support the environment
 - etc.

-As the number of business rules increases, it becomes easier for our `Order` and `Order line` entities to get into an inconsistent state and we might end up with some gnarly bugs or confusing code kicking about, especially if we treat them all as independent units.
-To reduce the chances of this happening, we can group these entities together and treat them as a single unit any time anything about those entities needs to change.
-This makes it easier to enforce our business rules across all relevant entities.
+As the number of business rules increases, it becomes easier for our `Order` and `Order line` entities to get into an inconsistent state and we might end up with some gnarly data inconsistency bugs if we treat each entity as an independent unit.
+To reduce the chances of this happening, we can group these entities together and treat them as a single unit when anything about those entities changes.
+This makes it easier to enforce business rules across all relevant entities.

-*Note: 'invariants' is a fancy word for business rules you'll often come across in the wild.*
+Note that, from a code perspective, it's generally easier to deal with standalone entities than nested ones.
+In many cases, it's reasonable to design entities like this but there are certainly cases where the benefits of grouping entities together will outweigh the code overhead.

 ### Abstract Entities